 Change Test or Score Requirements

-Once a passing score is established, licensing agencies should continue to conduct structured, periodic reviews of their passing score to assure that teacher candidates meeting the passing score demonstrate acceptable levels of knowledge, skill and ability.
+Once a passing score is established, licensing agencies should continue to conduct structured, periodic reviews of their passing score to assure that test takers meeting the passing score demonstrate acceptable levels of knowledge, skill and ability.
 On occasion, licensing agencies may feel that an adjustment is appropriate to either the selection of tests or the passing score requirement, and should evaluate the effects prior to applying a new passing score.

 Changing a Passing Score